Visualignment/SafetyDPO/README.md

 The code and checkpoints will be released soon.

+🔥🔥🔥 The checkpoint Safe-StableDiffusionV2.1 has been released in [HuggingFace](https://huggingface.co/Visualignment/safe-stable-diffusion-v2-1)!
+Welcome downloading!

 🔥🔥🔥 The checkpoint Safe-StableDiffusionXL has been released in [HuggingFace](https://huggingface.co/Visualignment/safe-SDXL)!
 Welcome downloading!

 🔥🔥🔥 The checkpoint Safe-StableDiffusionV1.5 has been released in [HuggingFace](https://huggingface.co/Visualignment/safe-stable-diffusion-v1-5)!
 Welcome downloading!
 The testing and inference code are also released.